jdcalkins/ng2-data-table/README.md

  - inputs:
    - `entity: any` - the data entity in the current row
    - `checkboxId: string` - optionally specify the id used by the checkbox's "id" attribute and the checkbox label's "for" attribute
- - outputs:
-   - `selectEntity: any` - the data entity selected/deselected in this row